pritam2003/pp_1/README.md

 ### Additional Styling:

-The project also utilizes the `bg_animation.css` file for specific background animations and additional styles.
-This is imported directly in the `App.tsx` component, ensuring the styles are applied automatically when the app runs.
+The project also utilizes the `MainStructures.css` file for specific background animations and additional styles.
+This is imported directly in the `MainStructures.tsx` component, ensuring the styles are applied automatically when the app runs.